AdobeDocs/experience-platform.en/help/rtcdp/destinations/medallia-extension.md

 keywords: Medallia;medallia
 title: Medallia extension
 seo-title: Medallia extension
-description: THe Medallia extension is a voice of the customer destination in Real-time Customer Data Platform.
+description: The Medallia extension is a voice of the customer destination in Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 seo-description: The Medallia extension is a voice of the customer destination in Real-time Customer Data Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
 ---